usnistgov/FIPS201/_Appendix/glossary.md

 : Series of actions undertaken to obtain and record, in a retrievable form, signals of biometric characteristics directly from individuals.
 See [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37) for more details.

 Cardholder
-: An individual possessing an issued PIV Card.
+: An individual possessing an issued _PIV Card_.

 Card Management System
-: The card management system manages the lifecycle of a PIV Card Application.
+: The card management system manages the lifecycle of a _PIV Card_ Application.

 Certificate Revocation List